 – Cool cake completely in the cake pan before de-molding.

 – If you intend on saving the fruit cake for later use, age the cake with alcohol for 3-4 weeks, wrap in several layers of cheese cloth and cling film, then freeze.
 Freezing retards maturing of flavors.

-– Do not store fruit cakes in metal pans like aluminium foil loaf pans.
+– Do not bake or store fruit cakes in metal pans like aluminium foil loaf pans.
 Alcohol used for basting reacts with the metal and pits the foil.
 It also gives an off flavor to the fruit cake.
 Personally tested!

 – Use a wooden spoon to mix and stir the soaking dried fruits.
 Metal reacts with alcohol.